mark182182/focus/README.md

 ## You have to solve a sudoku puzzle in order to disable the Focus mode.

 ## To be fixed:
+- Store the closed tabs and display them on the popup.html page, so they can be reopened later on
 - 'invalid' id should be present on selectable components on conflict
 - 'invalid' id should be removed after the number is valid
 - Countdown timer should present the correct time when it's <= 10 secs